aless80/PyPuma/README.md

 2.39500370135	1.84608635425	2.80179804094	2.67540878165
 -0.117475863987	0.494923925853	0.0518448588965	-0.0584810456421

-TF, Gene and Motif order is identical to the panda output file.
+TF, Gene and Motif order is identical to the puma output file.
 ```